ratschlab/spladder/docs/source/spladder_modes.rst

         spladder build ... --no-primary-only ...

     The quality of an alignment is partially determined by the number of mismatches it carries.
 The default tag in SAM/BAM for this is the ``NM:i:`` tag.
-Te let SplAdder use a different tag, such as ``Nm:i:``, one can use::
+To let SplAdder use a different tag, such as ``Nm:i:``, one can use::

         spladder build ... --set-mm-tag Nm ...